 Dynamic Group Therapy

-Psychoeducational Group Therapy
+Psychoeducation Group Therapy

-Self-Help or Support Groups
+Self-Help Or Support Groups

 Group therapy works for many people.
 Individual therapy is helpful as well.
 The choice about which to proceed with is up to you, and you can be guided by input from a therapist as well.
 Before joining a group administered by a licensed therapist, they will ask questions to determine if the group is right for you.
 It also matters which setting is most comfortable for you.